 NCPO formally reports to the Minister for Communications on cyber security policy matters, in consultation with the Prime Minister, as the Minister for National Security and Intelligence, and other Ministers as appropriate.

-This new Strategy signals the Government's commitment to ensuring New Zealand is secure, resilient and prosperous online.
+This Strategy signals the Government's commitment to ensuring New Zealand is secure, resilient and prosperous online.
 The Strategy has four principles:

 - partnerships are essential